gmullerb/eslint-plugin-regex/README.md

 Both rule has two options:

 * **array** of patterns definitions to analyze.
 [REQUIRED]
-  * Each pattern definition can be 'Short' and/or 'Detailed'.
+  * Each pattern definition can be 'Short' or 'Detailed'.
 * a **string** representing the regular expression for ignoring files for all patterns.
 [OPTIONAL]
   * Slashes (`/`) are not required in the string, e.g. To get the following regex `/.*test\.js/` define the following string `".*test\.js"` when using `.eslintrc.js` or `".*test\\.js"` when using `.eslintrc.json` (backslash needs to de double in a json file).